A Guide to Consular Processing

 You’ll also need to complete the online application for your immigrant visa by filing Form DS-260.
 Remember to print out the confirmation page for this form after submitting it online.
 You’ll need it for later.

-Once you have paid the necessary fees and submitted the required documents, the NVC will notify you and work with the US consulate or embassy in your home country or near you to schedule you for an interview.
+Once you have paid the necessary fees and submitted the required documents, the NVC will notify you and work with the U.S. consulate or embassy in your home country or near you to schedule you for an interview.

 Preparing for the Consular Interview